Turkish Australians: Mainland Turkish migration

 less than 3,000 people of Turkish origin in Australia.
-According to the Australian Bureau of Statistics, nearly 19,000 Turkish immigrants arrived from 1968–1974.
+According to the Australian Bureau of Statistics, nearly 19,000 Turkish immigrants arrived from 1968 to 1974.
 The first Turkish immigrants were greeted at Sydney International Airport by Turkish Cypriots, whilst Turkish immigrants who moved to Melbourne were greeted at Essendon Airport by members of the Cyprus Turkish Association.
 They came largely from rural areas of Turkey; at the time, approximately 30% were skilled and 70% were unskilled workers.
 However, this changed in the 1980s when the number of skilled Turks applying to enter Australia had increased considerably.
 Over the next 35 years the Turkish population rose to almost 100,000.
 More than half of the Turkish community settled in Victoria, mostly in the north-western suburbs of Melbourne.

 Migration from other countries

-There are also ethnic Turks who have immigrated to Australia from Bulgaria, the Western Thrace area of northern Greece, the Republic of Macedonia, as well as Germany and other Western European countries.
+There are also ethnic Turks who have immigrated to Australia from Bulgaria, the Western Thrace area of northern Greece, North Macedonia, as well as Germany and other Western European countries.

 Demographics

 Population

-Although the 2006 Australian Census shows 59,402 people in Australia who claimed to be of Turkish ancestry, this is not a true representation of the entire community.
-Indeed, as early as 1994, The Age estimated that the Turkish Australian population was 150,000.
-By 2013 Louise Asher, who was a member of the Victorian Legislative Assembly, said that the Turkish Australian community in Melbourne alone had numbered 300,000.
-More recently, the number of Turkish Australians who originate from Turkey reached 200,000 in 2017; meanwhile the Turkish Cypriot Australian community was estimated to number 120,000 in 2016.
+According to the 2021 Australian census, 38,582 Australian residents were born in Turkey.
+In addition, 87,164 people born in Australia claimed Turkish ancestry, making up 0.3% of the country's population.